DylanEsguerra/ImagePhase/README.md

    - The animated GIF is displayed to the user, showing the changing spin configuration over the course of the simulation.

 ### Files and Folders:
-- `app.py`: Contains the Flask application code.
+- `flask_app.py`: Contains the Flask application code.
-- `static/`: Folder for storing static files such as images and stylesheets.
+- `static/`: Folder for storing the animation.
 - `templates/`: Folder for storing HTML templates.
 - `uploads/`: Folder for temporarily storing uploaded images.
 - `requirements.txt`: Contains a list of required Python packages for running the app.